vitalif/vitastor/docs/installation/proxmox.en.md

 - Restart pvedaemon: `systemctl restart pvedaemon`

-`/etc/pve/storage.cfg` example (the only required option is vitastor_pool, all others are listed below with their default values):
+`/etc/pve/storage.cfg` example (the only required option is vitastor_pool, all others are listed below with their default values; `vitastor_ssd` is Proxmox storage pool id):

 ```
-vitastor: vitastor
+vitastor: vitastor_ssd
     # pool to put new images into
     vitastor_pool testpool
     # path to the configuration file